red5pro/streaming-html5/static/lib/red5pro/WHIP_WHEP_README.md

 By not supplying any arguments to the `WHEPClient` constructor, you are instructing the SDK that you will call the subsequent `init` and `subscribe` methods to start a connection and playback session.

 > Please refer to the [Subscriber](SUBSCRIBER_README.md) documentation for more information related for configuration details and lifecycle.

+## Additional WHEP Configuration Properties.

+There are two additional configuration properties that pertain to WHEP clients only:

+- `trickleIce`: flag to send candidates after establishing a connection and generation.
+Default: _false_.
+By default, the SDK will send ICE candidates in the original POST to WHEP.
+By turning this to _true_, it will send an initial SDP with candidates and then trickle in candidates as generated.
+- `enableChannelSignaling`: flag to also open a data channel for messaging.
+Default: _true_.
+You can turn this to _false_ to not open an additional data channel, though **be warned that this will also turn off any essential messaging that comes from the server.**